 - Our automobile after-sales services business and insurance intermediation business largely depend on our relationships with our customers.
-See Risk Factor Our automobile after-sales services business and insurance intermediation business largely depend on our relationships with our customers.
+See Risk Factors Our automobile after-sales services business and insurance intermediation business largely depend on our relationships with our customers.
 If we cannot maintain good relationships or provide satisfactory services to them, we may lose some of our business. - We rely on our after-sales service providers and external referral sources to operate our business, therefore our relationships with our service providers are crucial to our business.
-See Risk Factor We rely on our after-sales service providers and external referral sources to operate our business, therefore our relationships with our service providers are crucial to our business.
+See Risk Factors We rely on our after-sales service providers and external referral sources to operate our business, therefore our relationships with our service providers are crucial to our business.
 Failure to establish and maintain stable relationships with them and other supply chain disruptions may adversely affect our results of operations and business prospects. - We are subject to customer concentration risk.
-See Risk Factor We are subject to customer concentration risk.
+See Risk Factors We are subject to customer concentration risk.
 Our growth and revenue could be materially and adversely affected if we lose any significant customer, or if any significant customer fails to cooperate with us at anticipated levels. - We are subject to credit risks from our customers.
-See Risk Factor under such title. - Our negative net operating cash flows in the past may expose us to certain liquidity risks and could constrain our operational flexibility.
-See Risk Factor under such title. - Any significant disruption in services on our apps, websites or computer systems, including events beyond our control, could materially and adversely affect our business, financial condition and results of operation.
-See Risk Factor under such title. - If we are unable to manage our growth or execute our strategies effectively, our business and prospects may be materially and adversely affected.
-See Risk Factor under such title. - We are an "emerging growth company" and we cannot be certain if the reduced disclosure requirements applicable to "emerging growth companies" will make our ordinary shares less attractive to investors.
-See Risk Factor under such title. - We may not be able to use certain of our leased properties due to defects related to these properties.
-See Risk Factor We may not be able to use certain of our leased properties due to defects related to these properties.
-And failure to comply with PRC laws and regulations on leased property may expose us to potential fines and negatively affect our ability to use the properties we lease. - If we fail to protect our intellectual property rights and proprietary information, we may lose our competitive edge and our brand, reputation and operations may be materially and adversely affected.
-See Risk Factor under such title.
+See the risk factor under such title. - Our negative net operating cash flows in the past may expose us to certain liquidity risks and could constrain our operational flexibility.
+See the risk factor under such title. - Any significant disruption in services on our apps, websites or computer systems, including events beyond our control, could materially and adversely affect our business, financial condition and results of operation.
+See the risk factor under such title. - We are an "emerging growth company" and we cannot be certain whether the reduced disclosure requirements applicable to "emerging growth companies" will make our Ordinary Shares less attractive to investors.
+See the risk factor under such title.